MikkelSchubert/paleomix/docs/index.rst

 The Zonkey pipeline has been published in Journal of Archaeological Science; if you make use of this pipeline in your work, then please cite

   Schubert M, Mashkour M, Gaunitz C, Fages A, Seguin-Orlando A, Sheikhi S, Alfarhan AH, Alquraishi SA, Al-Rasheid KAS, Chuang R, Ermini L, Gamba C, Weinstock J, Vedat O, and Orlando L. "**Zonkey: A simple, accurate and sensitive pipeline to genetically identify equine F1-hybrids in archaeological assemblages**".
 Journal of Archaeological Science.
 2007 Feb; 78:147-157. doi: `10.1016/j.jas.2016.12.005 <http://dx.doi.org/10.1016/j.jas.2016.12.005>`_.

+For questions, bug reports, and/or suggestions, please use the PALEOMIX `GitHub tracker <https://github.com/MikkelSchubert/paleomix/issues/>`_.

 **Table of Contents:**